 Liquidity Risk.
 The Fund may invest without limitation in Income Securities for which there is no readily available trading market or which are otherwise illiquid, including certain high-yield bonds.
 The Fund may not be able to readily dispose of illiquid securities and obligations at prices that approximate those at which the Fund could sell such securities and obligations if they were more widely traded and, as a result of such illiquidity, the Fund may have to sell other investments or engage in borrowing transactions if necessary to raise cash to meet its obligations.
 In addition, limited liquidity could affect the market price of Income Securities, thereby adversely affecting the Fund’s net asset value and ability to make distributions.

 Valuation of Certain Income Securities.
 The Sub-Adviser may use the fair value method to value investments if market quotations for them are not readily available or are deemed unreliable, or if events occurring after the close of a securities market and before the Fund values its assets would materially affect net asset value.
 Because the secondary markets for certain investments may be limited, they may be difficult to value.
 Where market quotations are not readily available, valuation may require more research than for more liquid investments.
 In addition, elements of judgment may play a greater role in valuation in such cases than for investments with a more active secondary market because there is less reliable objective data available.
 A security that is fair valued may be valued at a price higher or lower than the value determined by other funds using their own fair valuation procedures.
 Prices obtained by the Fund upon the sale of such securities may not equal the value at which the Fund carried the investment on its books, which would adversely affect the net asset value of the Fund.

 The Fund may invest in Income Securities rated below-investment grade or, if unrated, determined by the Sub-Adviser to be of comparable credit quality, which are commonly referred to as “high-yield” or “junk” bonds.
 Investment in securities of below-investment grade quality involves substantial risk of loss.
 Income Securities of below-investment grade quality are predominantly speculative with respect to the issuer’s capacity to pay interest and repay principal when due and therefore involve a greater risk of default or decline in market value due to adverse economic and issuer-specific developments.
-Income Securities of belowinvestment grade quality display increased price sensitivity to changing interest rates and to a deteriorating economic environment.
+Income Securities of below-investment grade quality display increased price sensitivity to changing interest rates and to a deteriorating economic environment.
 The market values for Income Securities of below-investment grade quality tend to be more volatile and such securities tend to be less liquid than investment grade debt securities.
 To the extent that a secondary market does exist for certain below investment grade securities, the market for them may be subject to irregular trading activity, wide bid/ask spreads and extended trade settlement periods.
 Because of the substantial risks associated with investments in below investment grade securities, you could have an increased risk of losing money on your investment in Common Shares, both in the short-term and the long-term.
 To the extent that the Fund invests in securities that have not been rated by a rating agency, the Fund’s ability to achieve its investment objectives will be more dependent on the Adviser’s credit analysis than would be the case when the Fund invests in rated securities.

 The Fund may invest in structured finance products collateralized by low grade or defaulted loans or securities.
 Investments in such structured finance products are subject to the risks associated with below investment grade securities.
 Such securities are characterized by high risk.
 It is likely that an economic recession could severely disrupt the market for such securities and may have an adverse impact on the value of such securities.